-The panel regards the Master theses to be appropriate academic projects.
-The panel finds the theses rather strong in terms of methodology.
+The panel regards the third-year Learning projects and the Bachelor theses to be adequate academic projects.
 The panel supports the grades given by examiners of the programme, although some of the theses may have been marked slightly too high.